Preparing to buy your first home

 Once you know the costs, make sure you’ll have enough room left in your budget for other expenses, including groceries, entertainment, clothing and travel.

-5 steps to buying a house for the first time
+5 steps to buying your first house

 Now that you’ve completed the prep work, you can proceed to the fun part: looking for a home.